We have HEAPS of books in our house. I believe that you can never have enough books in a house, especially children’s books.

 We got given this as a present when Sofia was born and because it was a nice thick hardback copy I started reading it to her when she had a bit of a bedtime routine.
 Now years on it’s still one of her favourites – she knows most of the words and loves spotting the different characters hiding somewhere in the pages.

-What are your childrens favourite books?
-We’d love to add more to the collection!
+What are your favourite children’s books?
+We’d love to add more to our collection!